 Internships and Volunteers at the ASU Herbarium

 Students interested in identification, classification, economic importance, evolution, distribution, or almost anything related to plants, are encouraged to work for 1-3 credit hours in the ASU Vascular Plant Herbarium as a curatorial assistant.
+One credit hour is the approximate equivalent of 40 hours during the semester.
 Volunteers are also welcome.

 The herbarium is continually acquiring new specimens to add to the collection, loaning specimens to other herbaria for study by specialists and students, collecting and identifying plants, and sending out exchange to other herbaria.

 Interns and volunteers in the Herbarium will participate in the following activities:

 - Specimen preparation, mounting, restoration, repair, and filing

 - Digitizing specimens including photography and data entry